Family Life Educator

 Macomb, IL 61455

-Hobbs-Curley graduated from Ashford University with a bachelor's degree in Liberal Arts with an emphasis in Social Science and a master's degree in Human Development Counseling.
-She is a member of professional associations including the National Association of Education for 4-H Agents (NAE4HA), Illinois Education Professional Youth Educators (IEPYE), the West Central Illinois Professional Counselor Association (WCIPCA), and the American Angus Association.
+Hobbs-Curley graduated from Ashford University with a Bachelor's Degree in Liberal Arts with an emphasis in Social Science and a Master's Degree in Human Development Counseling from University of Illinois Springfield.
 She also has a certificate as a Licensed Clinical Professional Counselor.
-In addition, Hobbs-Curley is a COLORS matrix instructor in which she helps individuals assess their own personalities and improve their communication skills, and she delivers Character Counts and Ethics in Sports Educations programs.
+In addition, Hobbs-Curley is a COLORS matrix instructor in which she helps individuals assess their own personalities and improve their communication skills.

 Have you ever wondered how people can be so different?
 Gain an understanding of yourself and others during this interactive and fun personality/temperament training.

 Includes training for faculty and staff, introduction to specific curricula, and follow-up consultations with the school's character education committee.
 The six pillars of character (trustworthiness, respect, responsibility, fairness, caring and citizenship) are covered in these lessons.

 Walk In My Shoes - Understanding what it is like to experience life with certain limitations.

 Click here for more information.